 GOCO's historic support for basic state park operations has been invaluable to CPW, and has contributed to the enjoyment of millions of park visitors since the inception of the GOCO program.
 This funding has evolved over time from a series of park-specific grants that funded only some components of park operations to a single grant that funds nearly every aspect of day-to-day operations at the state parks.
-(GOCO funding does not support law enforcement operations or equipment, and a few other park management activities.)
+GOCO funding does not support law enforcement operations or equipment, and a few other park management activities.

-CPW uses an "activity-based" budgeting system, developing budgets based on the actual work performed by agency staff.
-The most basic activity used for park operations is Activity 5350, Recreation Management on State Parks, and this is the activity that GOCO and CPW have agreed to use to determine GOCO's level of support for park operations.
-(The Recreation Management on State Parks activity is the broadest and most encompassing park operating budget.
-Several other activity budgets also support park operations, including budgets for small capital projects, volunteer activities, environmental education, weed and forest management, and trail development.)
+The Recreation Management on State Parks activity is broad and encompasses most park operating work.
+Several other activity budgets also support park operations, including budgets for small capital projects, volunteer activities, environmental education, weed and forest management, and trail development.

-- Activities specifically and directly related to maintaining and managing recreational opportunities on state parks and state recreation areas including: camping, picnicking, hiking, biking, walking, horseback riding, sightseeing, hunting, boating, fishing, swimming, water sports, and other recreational activities. - Generally maintain properties to support park activities and promote park recreational opportunities that benefit park visitors - Maintain signs, fences, roads, structures, wells, and other improvements - Develop and maintain public facilities - Providing utilities that support and promote park and outdoor recreation - Improve and manipulate habitat
+Activities specifically and directly related to maintaining and managing recreational opportunities on state parks and state recreation areas including: camping, picnicking, hiking, biking, walking, horseback riding, sightseeing, hunting, boating, fishing, swimming, water sports, and other recreational activities

-Public health water management activities such as testing of drinking, waste, swim beach water at state parks
+- Generally maintain properties to support park activities and promote park recreational opportunities that benefit park visitors - Maintain signs, fences, roads, structures, wells, and other improvements - Develop and maintain public facilities - Provide utilities that support and promote park and outdoor recreation - Improve and manipulate habitat - Public health water management activities such as testing of drinking, waste, and swim beach water at state parks